The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 Also Read: The Construction Team: Managing the Building Process

-What are The Best Engineering Universities in the Word?
+What are The Best Engineering Universities in the World?

 #1.
 Massachusetts Institute of Technology (MIT)